 The faster ovarian cancer is diagnosed, the greater the chance of receiving treatment and the greater the chance of survival.
-For the first time, we surveyed GPs' knowledge of symptoms unprompted and found good awareness of the symptoms of bloating and abdominal pain, which is welcome following Target Ovarian Cancer's investment in GP education programmes.
-However, we also found delays both in access to diagnostic tests and in GPs receiving results, as well as GPs needing more support to interpret test results.
+We surveyed GPs' knowledge of symptoms and found good awareness of the symptoms of bloating and abdominal pain, which is welcome following Target Ovarian Cancer's investment in GP education programmes.
+However, we also found delays in both access to diagnostic tests and to GPs receiving results, as well as GPs needing more support to interpret test results.
 It is vital that existing guidelines are updated to provide GPs with the support they need to identify ovarian cancer as quickly as possible.